enonic/old-xp-doc/doc/operations/troubleshooting-java.rst

  ~/ $

-If you have a JDK equal to or above version 1.8.0_92, but the ``javac -version`` points to another version, proceed to set the JAVA_HOME environment variable correctly.
+**Enonic XP run on Java 8 only,** using update 92 or later.
+If you have a Java 8 JDK equal to or above version 1.8.0_92, but the
+``javac -version`` points to another version, proceed to set the JAVA_HOME environment variable correctly.

 Setting JAVA_HOME
 -----------------

-If you don't have a JDK equal to or above version 1.8.0_92, you must install a newer version.
+If you don't have a Java 8 JDK equal to or above version 1.8.0_92, you must install a newer version.

-* Go to the `JDK page <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ and click the "JDK download" button.
-This button will always link to the latest version.
+* Go to the `JDK page <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ and look down the page for the Java 8 section.
+  The download button for the JDK, will download the latest version for Java 8.

 * Follow the `installation instructions <http://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html>`_.